Muonic Force Behind Flavor Anomalies: Model classification

-while the other charges are still given by the parameterization in Eq.~\eqref{eq:Tx}.
+The universal quark charge is $-9 X_q = X_{L_1}+X_{L_2}+X_{L_3}$, while the right-handed neutrino charges are $X_{N_1}$, $X_{N_2}$ and $X_{N_3}$.
 The 18 solutions that have \beq b_{E_1}=-b_{E_2}/2=b_{E_3}, \eeq are listed in Table \ref{tab:charge:assign} (up to flavor permutations).
 The remaining three solutions are

 These solutions are particularly interesting as they facilitate models in which the muon mass and the $(g-2)_\mu$ are both generated at one-loop order (see Section~\ref{sec:radiative}).